International Non-Proprietary Name (INN): etifoxine

 Absorption: Strеsam is quickly absorbed from the gastrointestinal tract.
 The maximum concentration in blood is reached within 2-3 hours.

 Metabolism: Strеsam metabolizes quickly in the liver until it forms several metabolites.
 One of the metabolites – diethyl-etifoxine – is active.

-Strеsam is used for treatment of psychosomatic signs of anxiety, fear, inner tension, increased irritability and decreased mood (including associated with somatic diseases and especially diseases of cardiovascular nature).
+Strеsam is used for the treatment of psychosomatic signs of anxiety, fear, inner tension, increased irritability, and decreased mood (including associated with somatic diseases and especially diseases of cardiovascular nature).

-Hypersensitivity to the active ingredient or other components of the drug, shock state, myasthenia and severe disorders of liver and/or kidney function.
+Hypersensitivity to the active ingredient or other components of the drug, shock state, myasthenia, and severe disorders of the liver and/or kidney function.
 Due to the presence of lactose in the drug, it should not be used if the patient suffers from galactosemia, glucose-galactose malabsorption syndrome, and lactase deficiency.

 It is not recommended to use the drug at the age below 18 years old as well as during pregnancy or lactation.

 Ingest orally with a small amount of water.
 The dosage of the drug is determined by the doctor individually, depending on the patient’s condition.
 The usual dosage is 1 capsule three times a day, or 2 capsules twice a day (150–200 mg/day).
 The length of the treatment varies from several days to 4–6 weeks, depending on the patient’s condition.

 Definition of the frequency of adverse events: rarely (≥ 1/10,000 and < 1/1,000), very rarely (< 1/10,000) in decreasing order of frequency.